 DSM 5 Criteria For Depression

 The DSM 5 definition of depression is more than a simple one-sentence description.
-Instead, it's a detailed and comprehensive explanation of the symptoms that are present in order that a diagnosis of depression can be determined.
-In addition to a listing and description of the symptoms, the DSM gives specific rules for making that diagnosis.
+Instead, it’s a detailed and comprehensive explanation of the present symptoms to determine a diagnosis of depression.
+In addition to listing and describing the symptoms, the DSM gives specific rules for making that diagnosis.

-The DSM-5 identifies several different symptoms of depression, but there are two main criteria that must be considered.
+The DSM-5 identifies several different symptoms of depression, but two main criteria must be considered.
 These two are depressed mood and anhedonia.
-Depressed mood has to do with sadness or negative emotions.
+A depressed mood has to do with sadness or negative emotions.
 Anhedonia means that you no longer feel any pleasure or interest in the things you once enjoyed.
 You must have one or the other of these two main criteria to be diagnosed as depressed.

 If you meet one of the two main criteria, the secondary symptoms will be considered.
 These include somatic symptoms related to your physical body, as well as non-somatic symptoms that are related to thought and emotion.

 You feel the somatic symptoms of depression in your body.
 And, you may notice that your body is changing while you’re depressed.
 The following are somatic or body-related symptoms mentioned in the DSM-5 depression criteria.